lyfz-1/Additional-experiments-of-data-share/README.md

 ## (Reviewer #404C->Q2)

+**Q: Why was the size of the datasets chosen to be 50,000, and how were the manually verified 10,000 used in them?**

-After investigating the size of a number of existing publicly available datasets (as shown in the following table), a medium size was chosen for our dataset size, i.e., 50,000.
+A: After investigating the size of a number of existing publicly available datasets (as shown in the following table), a medium size was chosen for our dataset size, i.e., 50,000.

 | Datasets       | Size   | references                                                   |
 | -------------- | ------ | ------------------------------------------------------------ |